If you are looking for the best aquarium plants for gravel substrate then you are at the right place.

 Java Moss is a very undemanding and hardy plant and can do well without any additional supplementation of fertilizers.

-That being said, as with all the plants, it will benefit and grow faster if you supplement it with some additional fertilizers.
+That being said, as with all plants, it will benefit and grow faster if you supplement it with some additional fertilizers.

 How to keep it in an aquarium?